Help is on the way!

 • Difficulty maintaining stable, healthy relationships

 Therapy can help individuals with any personality disorder develop healthier coping strategies.
+Cognitive behavioral therapy (CBT) is one evidence-based approach that has shown effectiveness with older adults.
 However, people with NPD rarely seek treatment on their own because acknowledging a problem would contradict their self-image.
 Many families find that setting firm boundaries is the most realistic approach to managing a narcissistic relative’s behavior.

 Does Narcissism Get Worse with Age?